This post may contain affiliate links. Please read our disclosure policy.

 - Combine all the ingredients in a bowl or ziplock bag.
 Store in an airtight container in a cool, dry place.

-- To marinate the shawarma meat: you'll need 2 tablespoons olive oil + 1 tablespoon white vinegar + 1/2 teaspoon salt.
+- To marinate the shawarma meat: you'll need 2 tablespoons olive oil + 1 tablespoon white vinegar + ½ teaspoon salt.
 Allow chicken to marinate for 10-20 minutes and 1 hour to 24 hours for beef.
-Here's a recipe for my beef shawarma bowls we love to make with this seasoning.
-And here's one for chicken shawarma wraps.
+Here's a recipe for my beef shawarma bowls and beef shawarma wraps.

 Notes